Danishsheik329/Car-Sales/README.md

 •	 Ms Excel – Data transformation and cleaning layer for reshaping and preparing the data.<br>
 •	 DAX (Data Analysis Expressions) – Used for calculated measures, dynamic visuals, and conditional logic.<br>
 •	 SQL (Structured Query Language) – Used to retrieve, filter, and aggregate car sales data from the database before importing it into Power BI.
+   •Implemented aggregate functions (SUM, AVG, COUNT) to summarize sales and revenue.
+   •Used window functions (like RANK(), ROW_NUMBER()) for ranking and trend analysis.
+   •Applied constraints and clauses (WHERE, GROUP BY, HAVING, ORDER BY) for accurate and optimized data extraction.
+• 💾 File Format – The report was created in .pbix and exported as .png for dashboard previews.

 ### 4. Data Source
 The dataset used in this project was taken from Kaggle.